theKashey/react-prerendered-component/README.md

 __!!
 EXPERIMENTAL !!__

 ## Idea
+In short: dont try to __run__ js code, and produce a react tree matching pre-rendered one, but __use__ pre-rendered html until js code will be ready to replace it.
+Make it live.

-1. Server side render data
+- Server side render data
   - call `thisIsServer` somewhere, to let it know.
   - React-prerendered-component `will leave trails`, wrapping each block with _known_ id.
-2. Hydrate the client side
+- Hydrate the client side
   - React-prerendered-component will search their for ids, and `read rendered HTML` back from a page.
-3. You site is ready!
+- You site is ready!
   - React-prerendered-components are ready.
 They are rendering pre-rendered HTML you send from a server.
-4. Once any component ready to be replaced - replace it
+- Once any component ready to be replaced - replace it
   - But not before.
 That's the point :)

 Bonus - you can store and restore component state.